QAston/md-wiki-public/software-eng/windows/wsl.md

 ## usage

+Arch and Artix shouldn't be running at the same time because the init systems change kernel settings differently and the kernel settings are shared

 ### vhdx

 * wsl vhdx files have dynamic size by default, capped at 256gb - dynamic type isn't good for linux access